Josian2004/s3-portfolio/Individual/README.md

 **US4:** As a user I want to be able to see all the messages sent by the turtles, so I know when a turtle logs an error or warning and I need to do something about it.

-**US5:** As a user I want to be able to CRUD new MSC Systems so that I can easily add a newly build system to the app and don’t have to do some technical things.
+**US5:** As a user I want to be able to CRUD new MSC Systems so that I can easily add a new build system to the app and don’t have to do some technical things.

 **US6:** As a user I want to be able to have a place where I can find information about how to implement the system and how it works so it is very easy for me to implement the system and I don’t have to ask someone for instructions.